 \subsection{Large Language Models in Computer Vision}

-The prosperity of the current large language model (LLM) has pushed the whole community of the Natural Language Processing (NLP) into new boundaries.
-The computer vision community has also noticed the tremendous success of the practice of LLM.
+The prosperity of current LLMs has pushed the entire Natural Language Processing community into new boundaries.
+The computer vision community has also recognized the tremendous success of LLMs.
 Consequently, lots of the latest research focuses on exploring the integrity of the LLM with the vision backbone.
 BLIP \cite{li2022blip} proposes a Multi-modal mixture of Encoder-Decoder (MED), while BLIP2 \cite{li2023blip} introduces a frozen LLM to bootstrap vision-to-language learning, and proposes a Q-Former to bridge the modality gap.
 LLaVA \cite{liu2023visual} connects the vision backbone and Llama \cite{touvron2023llama} and tunes the LLM with multi-modal language-image instruction-following data, achieving the general-purpose visual and language understanding.

 The methods above explore the LLM application in visual understanding, often seen as a high-level vision task.
 However, the LLM can also enhance the performance of the low-level vision backbone.
 LISA \cite{Lai2023LISARS} uses a novel segmentation token and unlocks the segmentation capability of the LLM, which can be used for reasoning segmentation tasks.
 Xu \textit{et al.} used localized image captioning data to pretrain PixelLLM to equip it with localization capability \cite{xu2024pixel}.
 Zheng \textit{et al.} froze LLM to solve a range of low-level vision tasks, demonstrating the LLM's strong generalization capability \cite{zheng2024lm4lv}.